 - Faculty fellows are required to present their work during one Fellows’ Seminar.

 Required Elements of the Application

-- Humanities Institute Summer Fellowship Application form (within Interfolio application portal).
+- Institute for the Humanities Faculty Fellowship Application Cover Sheet (within Interfolio application)

 - Project description (no more than 1000 words)

 - Personal statement describing career trajectory and how the Institute for the Humanities fellowship will support the proposed research (no more than 250 words)

 - Writing sample (such as articles or chapters of books no more than 6000 words, excluding footnotes and bibliography) or scholarly work sample (creative work such as audio/visual aids or portfolio placed on a website with the URL provided as a file)